-Performance Statistics
+Performance Indicators

 Although the biological management objectives are typically species specific, many of the economic and social objectives are expressed at the fishery level and, in some cases, encompass a range of target and non-target species.
-The calculation of informative performance statistics for these fishery level objectives will depend on the extent to which multi-species operating models can be developed and on the availability of data for both target and non-target species.
-Similarly, the calculation of economic performance statistics for particular components of the fishery (e.g. specific CCM fleets) will depend on the fishery groupings used in the operating model.
-This is discussed further in SC12-MI-WP-06
+The calculation of informative performance indicators for these fishery level objectives will depend on the extent to which multi-species MSE operating models can be developed and on the availability of data for both target and non-target species.
+Similarly, the calculation of economic performance indicators for particular components of the fishery (e.g. specific CCM fleets) will depend on the fishery groupings used in the MSE operating model (see SC12-MI-WP-06).

-With reference to the development of performance statistics for ecosystem objectives, we note the considerable complexity involved in developing ecosystem models and the recommendation of the MSE expert consultation workshop (SC12-MI-WP-05) that ecosystem components of an MSE framework are something to consider much later in the development process.
-We further note the recent work in developing and testing metrics for ecosystem indicators (Fulton et al. 2005) which recommend the simultaneous use of a variety of simpler indicators to detect the impact of fishing.
+With reference to the development of performance indicators for ecosystem objectives, we note the considerable complexity involved in developing ecosystem models and the recommendation of the MSE expert consultation workshop (SC12-MI-WP-05) that ecosystem components of an MSE framework are something to consider much later in the development process.